 This is an article from 2007 that animal abusers like to point to as if it was some sort of investigative treasure.
 It was nonsense and if you take the time to check out the numbers at the end of each misleading or totally untrue statement you will see why in the numbered responses below the article.

 Every once in a while those who do evil can trick the media into doing something that ultimately makes the reporter look bad, but Big Cat Rescue has had more than 1,600 favorable news stories published.

 Even this reporter later published some useful stories about captive big cats.
 They appear after the rebuttal to the mistakes in the first story.

 Published November 11, 2007

-See the numbered responses near the end of the page.
+See the numbered responses that appear after the story.